-This topic describes Garden, the component that Cloud Foundry Application Runtime uses to create and manage isolated environments called containers.
-Each instance of an application deployed to Cloud Foundry runs within a container.
-For more information about how containers work, see the Container Mechanics section of the Container Security topic.
+This topic describes Garden, the component that Cloud Foundry Application Runtime (CFAR) uses to create and manage isolated environments called containers.
+Each instance of an app deployed to CFAR runs within a container.
+For more information about how containers work, see Container Mechanics in Container Security.

 - Create and delete containers

 - Apply resource limits to containers

 - Open and attach network ports to containers

 - Copy files into and out of containers

 - Annotate containers with arbitrary metadata

 For more information, see the Garden repository on GitHub.

 CFAR currently uses the Garden-runC back end, a Linux-specific implementation of the Garden interface using the Open Container Interface (OCI) standard.
 Previous versions of CFAR used the Garden-Linux back end.
 For more information, see the Garden-Linux repository on GitHub.

 Uses the same OCI low-level container execution code as Docker and Kubernetes, so container images run identically across all three platforms